naaando/lyricsources/README.md

 ## DBus Interface

-It exposes it's services on org.lyricsources.LyricSourcesPlugin.[plugin_name] which you check on D-feet The interface org.osdlyrics.LyricSourcePlugin is responsible for managing the searches and downloads.
+It exposes it's services on org.lyricsources.LyricSourcePlugin.[plugin_name] which you check on D-feet The interface org.osdlyrics.LyricSourcePlugin is responsible for managing the searches and downloads.

 ## License